nokyan/resources/README.md

 ## Contributing

 If you have an idea, bug report, question or something else, don’t hesitate to [open an issue](https://github.com/nokyan/resources/issues)!
-Translations are always welcome.
+Translations are always welcome but need to go through [GNOME Damned Lies](https://l10n.gnome.org/module/resources/), ordinary pull requests for translation changes cannot be accepted anymore.

 ## Code of Conduct